nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Main Success Scenario (MSS):**

-1. User requests to add a contact with a name, email, and optionally a phone number, address, and tags.
+1. User requests to add a contact with a name, email, and optionally a phone number and address.
 2. System validates the input fields:
     * a.
 Checks if the name is valid (alphabets and spaces only).
     * b.
 Checks if the email format is valid and unique.
     * c.
 (Optional) Checks if the phone number is valid (8 digits) and unique.
     * d.
-(Optional) Validates address and tags.
+(Optional) Validates address.
 3. System adds the contact if all validations pass.
 4. System displays a success message, "New contact added: [Contact details]."